 - The date of the request

 - Your child's name and date of birth

 - Your name and relationship to the child

 - What documents you are asking for

 - The reason you are requesting records

+The ERSEA, Data and Grants Coordinator will respond to your request.
 It will take approximately 48 hours to retrieve a file that has already been archived.